 With Wormhole Labs, your goal is to produce a “replica of the real world”.
 Why do we actually need a replica?
 What’s wrong with the world as is?

-Right now, the dominant metaverses are built with DNA that backs into a game: Fortnight, Minecraft, Roblox, Decentraland.
+Right now, the dominant metaverses are built with DNA that backs into a game: Fortnite, Minecraft, Roblox, Decentraland.
 It feels like a game, but the play is social a lot of times.
-What we were trying to solve is: how do you have real world impact in everything that you do in the metaverse?
+What we were trying to solve is: how do you have a real-world impact on everything that you do in the metaverse?
 The easiest way to do that is to literally build it on top of the real world.
 Whether you’re actually there in person and holding up your phone, and seeing AR elements — like a window into the metaverse — so you can get more information on a location.
 If there’s a party going on down my block, and I want to see if it’s cool or not before I get in my car and go over there.
-I want to be able to transport my digital identity there; to look around, see social media posts, see live videos, see broadcasts, chat with people that are there and say is this cool?
+I want to be able to transport my digital identity there; to look around, see social media posts, see live videos, see broadcasts, chat with people that are there, and say is this cool?
 What kind of people are there?
 Is this gonna suck?
 Should I take a shower for this?

 It’s very valuable and something that we don’t have a solution for yet.
 So I’m the kind of social B2C front.
 Our goal is to kill FOMO.
 A lot of social media increases FOMO.
-I’m looking on Instagram, and everyone’s got such a cool life and how come I can’t participate?
+I’m looking on Instagram, and everyone’s got such a cool life, how come I can’t participate?